-The orange and chocolate loaf cake is one of the most fragrant desserts you can prepare.
-The uniqueness of this vegetarian recipe lies in using the whole blended organic orange in the batter, providing incredible softness and aroma.
-Made with type 1 flour and extra virgin olive oil, this marbled loaf cake is a healthy, genuine snack without butter.
-The combination of the citrus tang and the indulgence of cocoa creates a beautiful marbled effect that’s both visually appealing and perfect for breakfast!
-If you love loaf cakes, try the lemon loaf cake, the rice flour loaf cake, the egg white only loaf cake, or the chocolate loaf cake.
+The orange and chocolate loaf cake is one of the most fragrant desserts you can make.
+The uniqueness of this vegetarian recipe lies in the use of whole blended organic orange in the batter, giving it incredible softness and aroma.
+Made with type 1 flour and extra virgin olive oil, this marbled loaf cake is a healthy, wholesome snack without butter.
+The combination of the citrus tang and the indulgence of cocoa creates a beautiful marbled effect that is a delight to see and taste at breakfast!
+If you love loaf cakes, try the lemon loaf cake, the rice flour loaf cake, the egg white loaf cake, or the chocolate loaf cake.

-Follow my FACEBOOK PAGE HERE for daily cooking ideas!
+Follow my page on FACEBOOK HERE for daily cooking inspiration!

 OTHER BREAKFAST DESSERTS